nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Edit a person**

+**MSS**

+1. User requests to list persons.
+2. System shows a list of persons
+3. User requests to edit some attribute of a specific person in the list
+4. System updates the person

+    Use case ends.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+System shows an error message.

+      Use case resumes at step 2.

+* 3b.
+Attributes are incorrectly entered or invalid.

+    * 3b1.
+System shows an error message.

+      Use case resumes at step 2.

 **Use case: Delete a person**

 **MSS**